 - The Algebra 1 EOC assessment if the student is entering grade 9 and the transcript does not indicate a passing/proficient score on a statewide, standardized EOC assessment in Algebra 1 or on the high school statewide assessment in mathematics required by the state from which the student transferred for purposes of satisfying the requirements of the Elementary and Secondary Education Act.
-After taking the Algebra I EOC at least one time, the student can satisfy the Algebra I EOC graduation requirement by achieving a score of "97" on the PERT a comparable concordant score (see Florida Graduation Assessment Requirements). - The Biology, Geometry, and U.S. History EOCs for "Scholar" diploma students only if the student entered grade 9 in 2013-14 or thereafter and the transcript does not indicate a passing/proficient score on a statewide, standardized EOC assessment in that course.
+After taking the Algebra I EOC at least one time, the student can satisfy the Algebra I EOC graduation requirement by achieving a comparable concordant score (see Florida Graduation Assessment Requirements). - The Biology, Geometry, and U.S. History EOCs for "Scholar" diploma students only if the student entered grade 9 in 2013-14 or thereafter and the transcript does not indicate a passing/proficient score on a statewide, standardized EOC assessment in that course.

 Florida private school students do not participate in the statewide assessments because these assessments exist to meet federal and state assessment accountability requirements for Florida public schools.
 Private school students who transfer into a Florida public school, however, must achieve a passing score on the Algebra 1 EOC at some point and the Biology, Geometry, and U.S. History EOC if seeking a "Scholar" diploma.
 Students will have several opportunities to take these assessments.
 The School District will distribute information about the EOC's and graduation requirements to the private schools on a yearly basis.
-Public school students attending private schools through the use of a school choice scholarship, such as the McKay Scholarship, may take the EOC assessments.
+Public school students attending private schools through the use of a school choice scholarship, such as the McKay Scholarship, Florida Department of Education K-12 Scholarship Program, such as Family Empowerment or Hope Scholarship may take the EOC assessments.